-SkyWatch.AI is pleased to start offering indoor coverage for Air Racing/Drone Racing and Drone Training purposes.
+SkyWatch.AI is pleased to start offering indoor coverage for all commercial operations.

-SkyWatch.AI is very excited to add this additional coverage.
+SkyWatch.AI is very excited to offer this additional coverage.
 As always, we want to remind our pilots that flying indoors, whether it be for training operations or drone racing, requires numerous safety measures.

 If you are new to operating a drone, getting the proper training along with the right insurance is crucial.
 Together with Barry Morris, president of Dronitek - Drone Flight Academy (formerly Drone University USA), we remain dedicated to providing reliable and professional tips for flying your drone.